 "It's tough working night shifts watching your buddies do great things in the field while you're turning circles in the sky doing ISR," said Ryan.

 In a sense, they are range-bound thrill-jockeys now managing an adrenaline deficit.
-The pilots interviewed for this story mostly blow off steam in typical ways; playing Call of Duty on Xbox Live, watching Archer on Netflix, practicing their piano, taking snowboarding trips, smoking Lucky Strikes, et cetera.
-But they also do things in their spare time like fly high performance complex airplanes, ride Harley motorcycles, and take propane tanks out into the middle of the desert to use for AR-15 target practice.
+The pilots and instructors interviewed for this story - all bachelors in their early thirties - mostly blow off steam in typical ways; playing Call of Duty on Xbox Live, watching Archer on Netflix, practicing a musical instrument, taking snowboarding trips to Angel Fire resort, making home brewed beer, smoking Lucky Strikes, et cetera.
+But they also do things like fly high performance complex airplanes, ride Harley's, and take explosive propane tanks out into the middle of the desert to use for AR-15 target practice.

 This isn't to say RPA pilots are a disgruntled lot.
-But for the guys and gals who followed Top Gun dreams only to be landlocked in air-conditioned containers, it requires an adjustment of expectations.
-By contrast, some younger operators have logged zero hours of actual flight time, though Ryan believes "the video game generation may even have advantages in some respects."
+They all see value in what they're doing, and who doesn't complain about their job to some degree.
+But for the guys who followed their Top Gun daydreams only to find themselves landlocked in air-conditioned containers, it requires an adjustment of expectations.
+By contrast, the younger crop of recruits won't carry the same baggage.
+Some male and female operators currently training at Holloman have logged zero hours of actual flight time, though Ryan believes "the video game generation may have advantages in some respects."
+And there are undoubtedly plenty of pilots happy to raise their families inside the sanguine suburban confines of an Air Force base without needing to deploy again.
+It's hard to beat making a 7,500 mile commute in just a few minutes.

 LATENCY and LAG

 When a drone operator presses a button or tugs on the throttle, the data is bounced off a network of satellites before reaching the drone's "brain,” resulting in a few seconds of lag delay between input and response.
-For this reason takeoff and landing are handled by a team with line of sight to the aircraft to minimize risk.
-These "launch and recovery" crews are stationed in places like Kandahar or Saudi Arabia, and once the drone reaches stable altitude, they hand-off control to US operators to run the mission.
-Major infrastructure must be set up where drones actually fly: runway needs paving, satellite links need positioning, fuel needs transporting, and host-states need diplomatic coddling.
+For this reason takeoff and landing is handled by a team with line of sight to the aircraft to minimize crashes.
+These "launch and recovery" crews are stationed in places like Kandahar or Saudi Arabia, and once the drone reaches stable altitude, they hand-off control to operators at bases like Holloman or Creech to manage the mission until it’s time to land.
+Serious infrastructure must be set up in proximity to where the drones physically operate: runway needs paving, satellite links need positioning, fuel needs transporting, and host-states need diplomatic coddling.

-The Predator and Reaper - which are manufactured by San Diego based defense contractor General Atomics - come equipped with hundreds of pages of documentation like any new major appliance, but pilots complain of poorly written user manuals.
+There is lag in peripheral areas, too, as with most new technologies.
+The Predator and Reaper - which are manufactured by San Diego based defense contractor General Atomics - come equipped with hundreds of pages of documentation, like any new car or household appliance, and pilots complain of poorly written user manuals that have created or compounded serious headaches.
 Ryan said, "The documentation is just off the wall…it's been written by engineers to sell a product, not by pilots.
 It's like, if I want to turn my parking brake on, I have to dig through 6-7 menus to find the right command.
 In the cockpit, I reach up and the button is right there."
-Brad described an incident years ago where they lost control of a Predator mid-flight and had to shoot down the hapless vehicle.
-In the early days, accidents like this were more common - at $12.5M a pop to taxpayers - although Ryan claims that reliability for Reapers is now more "in lockstep with the F-16.”
+Brad described an incident years ago where they lost control of a Predator mid-flight and had to shoot down the hapless drone.
+In the early days, accidents were more common - at $12.5M a pop to taxpayers, a number still only a fraction the cost of a manned fighter jet - but Ryan says reliability for Reapers is now more "in lockstep with the F-16.”

 The floodgates for non-military usage of unmanned aerial vehicles are expected to start opening in 2015, when the FAA is scheduled to integrate UAVs into updated air traffic control regulations.
 As the pipeline of students in the Air Force's RPA program expands, future demand for experienced operators is waiting in the wings at police departments, border control agencies, and security firms.
 Other countries are also building up their drone infrastructure, such as the UK, Germany, France, Israel, and Turkey.
 Experienced American operators are likely to become a valuable asset, and the prospect of a smooth parachute into a six-figure salary in the private sector is comforting for some pilots, but for the guys who just want to get back into a real cockpit, harder choices will have to be made.
 Ryan said, "some guys are sacrificing their careers just to fly jets again, or taking pay cuts to go fly commercial."